 From AK-47 to AKM

-The adoption of the AK-47, despite a number of shortcomings, was undoubtedly a great achievement of the Russian armory Sciences.
-The machine was loved by the troops for the simplicity of the device, the reliability and compactness (compared to the SKS carbine).
-However, it turned out to be not cheap and rearmament placed an exorbitant burden on the country's bloodless economy and threatened to stretch for decades.
-The production of new machine guns only slightly exceeded their decline as a result of intensive combat training.
-Therefore, SKS carbines were in service even with motorized rifle units until the mid-60s, and in some military branches, and even more.
-In addition, increasing requirements for troop mobility made it necessary to reconsider the weight load of the equipment of each soldier, the mass of weapons with ammunition in which was (for the AK-47 with four magazines and 120 rounds of ammunition, a belt, a bayonet, an ammo pouch and a spare part) 9 kg.
-All these requirements will become valid only in 1953 when developing the tactical and technical requirements for the new lightweight machine.
-In the meantime, back to 1951
+The adoption of the AK-47, despite a number of shortcomings, was undoubtedly a great achievement of domestic weapons science.
+The machine gun was loved by the troops for its simplicity of design, reliability and compactness (compared to the SKS carbine).
+However, it turned out to be expensive and rearmament became an excessive burden on the country's economy, bled dry by the war, and threatened to drag on for decades.
+The production of new machine guns only slightly exceeded their losses as a result of intensive combat training.
+Therefore, SKS carbines were in service even with motorized rifle units until the mid-60s, and in some branches of the armed forces even longer.
+In addition, increasing requirements for troop mobility forced a review of the weight load of each soldier's equipment, the weight weapons with ammunition, which included (for the AK-47 with four magazines and 120 rounds, a belt, bayonet, pouch and spare parts) 9 kg.
+All these requirements will only come into force in 1953, when the tactical and technical requirements for the new lightweight assault rifle are being developed.
+For now, let's go back to 1951.

 The shortcomings of AK-47, which were not eliminated either before being put into service, or when starting mass production, encouraged a number of other gunsmith designers to continue the design work on the automatons of their designs, and the GAU took a wait-and-wait attitude (and suddenly it turns out), but The Ministry of Defense Industry funded them.
 The pioneer of these works was the representative of TsKB-14, a talented Tula designer G. A. Korobov.
 Already in 1951, he presented his own highly original machine design with a rarely used automatics operation scheme - a semi-free gate to the ground tests.
 In general, the machine was distinguished by simplicity of design and manufacturability of parts (and, therefore, low labor intensity and cost), most of which were made by cold forging from sheet steel.
 The absence of a rigid locking assembly not only eliminated time-consuming operations to debug it, but also unloaded the receiver, which significantly reduced the weight of the machine (on 0,65 kg).
 An important economic factor was the use of commercially available store from AK-47 without any additional finishing touches.
 The principle of operation of the automation was founded:

-- unloading of the chamber by grooves of a large cross-section, which ensured early and effective unloading of the chamber;
+- on unloading the chamber with grooves of large cross-section, which ensured early and effective unloading of the chamber;

 - on the back of the liner in the chamber during the shot by the free mass of the inertial body, acting on the sleeve not directly, but through a lever, which created the necessary stop of the sleeve by a small mass of the free inertial body.